 The Packers’ coaching staff deserves significant criticism for their failure to adjust to Chicago’s second-half strategy.
 Matt LaFleur continued calling the same plays that had worked in the first half, seemingly expecting different results against a defense that had completely changed its approach.
 The running game that had been so effective before halftime disappeared, yet Green Bay kept handing the ball to Josh Jacobs in situations that demanded passing.
 The lack of creativity was stunning from a coach who had built his reputation on offensive innovation.

 Green Bay’s defense simply ran out of gas in the fourth quarter.
 The no-huddle offense that Chicago implemented forced the Packers’ defenders to stay on the field for extended periods without substitution.
 By the time Williams led his game-winning drive, Green Bay’s pass rushers were visibly exhausted.
 The pressure that had terrorized Williams in the first half never materialized when it mattered most.
-The Packers’ defense spent 38 minutes on the field, compared to just 22 minutes for their offense.
+Per ESPN Stats & Info, the Packers’ defense spent 38 minutes on the field, compared to just 22 minutes for their offense.

 The loss extends Green Bay’s playoff drought in a way that seemed impossible just hours earlier.
 The Packers entered this game having won their previous seven meetings against the Bears, including both regular-season games this year.
 They were favorites despite entering as the lower seed, a testament to how dominant they had been in this rivalry.
 Now they face an offseason filled with questions about their roster construction, their coaching staff, and whether Jordan Love can ever deliver in moments of ultimate pressure.

 The Bears’ 18-point comeback ranks as the third-largest in NFL playoff history, trailing only the Bills’ 32-point rally against the Oilers in 1993 and the Colts’ 28-point comeback against the Chiefs in 2014.
-More importantly for Chicago fans, it ended a playoff losing streak against Green Bay that had lasted 85 years.
-The Bears had lost both previous postseason meetings with the Packers, including the 2010 NFC Championship Game that sent Aaron Rodgers to his only Super Bowl victory.
+More importantly for Chicago fans, the Bears had lost both previous postseason meetings with the Packers since 1941, including the 2010 NFC Championship Game that sent Aaron Rodgers to his only Super Bowl victory.
+No active NFC rivalry carried a longer postseason drought.

 This victory also validates the organization’s decision to hire Ben Johnson away from Detroit and entrust him with the development of Caleb Williams.
-Johnson had never been a head coach before this season, and skeptics questioned whether his offensive system could work outside of Detroit’s specific personnel.
+Johnson had never been a head coach before this season, and NFL Network’s Ian Rapoport reported at the time that league insiders questioned whether his offensive system could work outside of Detroit’s specific personnel.
 He has now led the Bears to 11 regular-season wins and a playoff victory in his first year, establishing Chicago as a legitimate contender in the NFC for years to come.

 The rivalry between these franchises now enters a fascinating new chapter.
 Green Bay has dominated the regular season for decades, but Chicago has proven they can match the Packers when the stakes are highest.
-Williams and Love will likely face each other in meaningful games for the next decade or more, creating the potential for a rivalry within the rivalry that could define the NFC North for a generation.
+Williams and Love, both under contract through at least 2029, are positioned to face each other in meaningful games for the next decade, creating a quarterback rivalry within the division rivalry that could define the NFC North for a generation.